sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A broker is a specific controller type that contains control plane functions to provide and/or connect services on behalf of other SACM components via interfaces on the control plane.
 A broker may provide, for example, authorization services and find, upon request, SACM components providing requested services.

-Building Block:

-: For SACM, a building block is a unit of functionality that is used to compose SACM components.
-It contains SACM functions and may apply to one or more use cases.
-The functions of a building block can have interfaces on the data plane, the control plane, or on the management plane.

 Capability:

-: The extent of an SACM component's ability enabled by the functions (bundled into building blocks) it is composed of.
+: The extent of an SACM component's ability enabled by the functions it is composed of.
 Capabilities are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
 For example, the capability of a SACM Provider may be to provide endpoint management data, or only a subset of that data.

 Collection Result: